norcom2025/norcom2025.github.io/index.md

 # Travel

-[Keflavík Airport](https://www.kefairport.com/) is Iceland's main hub for international travel.
+- [Keflavík Airport](https://www.kefairport.com/) is Iceland's main hub for international travel.
+- The ["flybus"](https://www.re.is/tour/flybus/) operates in connection with all arriving flights at Keflavík Airport with transportation to the BSÍ Bus Terminal as well as most hotels.

 # Accommodation